agileobjects/AgileMapper/docs/src/mapper-generation/Quickstart.md

 ```

 AgileMapper.Buildable configuration classes work the same as
-[AgileMapper configuration classes](/configuration/Classes), but instead of configuring mappers built
+[AgileMapper configuration classes](../configuration/classes), but instead of configuring mappers
-at runtime, they configure mappers generated at build time.
+built at runtime, they configure mappers generated at build time.

 AgileMapper.Buildable auto-discovers its configuration, and does not need it to be registered using
 the `Mapper.WhenMapping.UseConfigurations.From*` methods.

-## Build the Project
+## Generate Mappers

-When the project is built, it will generate mapper source code based on your configuration.
-Mappers
+When the project is built, it will generate the following source code based on your configuration:

+- One instance-scoped mapper per configured source type
+- A static `Mapper` class
+- A set of mapping extension methods.

-are output to a `Mappers` folder and namespace at the root of the project.
+These files are output to a `Mappers` folder and namespace at the root of the project.
+The static
+mapper and extension methods use the instance mappers to perform mappings.

+The generated static Mapper and extension methods have the same signatures as AgileMapper's
+equivalent classes, so you can switch from AgileMapper's mapping to your generated mappers simply by
+changing the `using AgileObjects.AgileMapper;` namespace import to
+`using [YourProject.Namespace].Mappers;`.